 The building is spectacular, as is the grand piano inside it.
-The interior of the Tasmanian Food and Wine Conservatory is generously filled with pot plants, rustic wooden tables and Tasmanian produce.
-When we arrived, it was also packed full of happy customers.
+The interior of the conservatory is generously filled with pot plants, rustic wooden tables and Tasmanian produce.
+When we arrived, it was also full of happy customers.

 Our meals were sensational.
 It is clear that using local produce is a priority, as is friendly, efficient service.
-Although we were pressed for time before heading to Home Hill, we were able to enjoy a main and a drink.
-I had the pork belly with Vietnamese noodles and I highly recommend it.
+Although we were pressed for time before heading to Home Hill, we enjoyed a meal and a drink.
+I highly recommend the pork belly with Vietnamese noodles.
 There are options for those with dietary requirements, including several gluten-free desserts.